perspectives

 • Scale: Most NAS appliances were not designed for exabyte scale, and can today only be scaled to a few PBs in a single namespace that can be accessed

-• Cost: Enterprise All-Flash NAS systems can ‘break the bank’ for large AI projects because they were never designed to optimize to cost of infrastructure such that they can never rival the cost of an archive.
+• Cost: Enterprise All-Flash NAS systems can ‘break the bank’ for large AI projects because they were never designed to optimize the cost of infrastructure such that they can never rival the cost of an archive.

 Challenges with HPC File Systems for AI